sombek/home-recipes/docs/chicken-fajita.md

 ## Instructions For Vegetables
 1. Add the onion and bell pepper to the pan.
 2. Add the remaining seasoning.
+3. Add the garlic.
-3. Cook until the vegetables are soft.
+4. Cook until the vegetables are soft.
-4. Add the chicken back to the pan.
+5. Add the chicken back to the pan.
-5. Mix everything together.
+6. Mix everything together.

 ## Serving
 - Serve with tortillas, Cheese